‘The West must not divide’, Italy’s Meloni tells Starmer

 Italian Prime Minister Giorgia Meloni warned Sir Keir Starmer the West must “avoid the risk” of dividing during a visit to Downing Street on Sunday.

-Sir Keir welcomed Ms Meloni for a bilateral meeting ahead of a summit of European leaders in London focused on Ukraine and wider European security.
+Sir Keir welcomed Ms Meloni for a bilateral meeting ahead of a summit of political leaders in London focused on Ukraine and wider European security.

 Speaking in Downing Street, Ms Meloni said that in a “precious moment” it is “very important to talk to each other, to co-ordinate”.